 - Eye benefits: May reduce the risk of advanced AMD when combined with carotenoids and vitamin C.

 - Food sources: Almonds, sunflower seeds, hazelnuts.

-- RDA: 15 mg for teens and adults (15 mg for women during pregnancy and 19 mg when breast-feeding).
+- RDA (Recommended Dietary Allowance): 15 mg for teens and adults (15 mg for women during pregnancy and 19 mg when breast-feeding).

-- Eye benefits of zinc: Helps vitamin A reduce the risk of night blindness; may play a role in reducing risk of advanced AMD.
+- Eye benefits: Helps vitamin A reduce the risk of night blindness.
+May play a role in reducing risk of advanced AMD.

 - Food sources: Oysters, beef, Dungeness crab, turkey (dark meat).

 - RDA (Recommended Dietary Allowance): 11 mg for men; 8 mg for women (11 mg during pregnancy and 12 mg when breast-feeding).

 In general, it’s best to obtain most nutrients through a healthy diet, including at least two servings of fish per week and plenty of colourful fruits and vegetables.